awslabs/aws-virtual-kubelet/docs/Metrics.md

 ## Metrics
-Virtual Kubelet uses Prometheus to collect metrics, Prometheus is an open-source system that collects and stores its metrics as time series data,
+Virtual Kubelet uses [Prometheus](https://prometheus.io/) to collect metrics, Prometheus is an open-source system that collects and stores its metrics as time series data.

 ----